 ETF Evening Group

 Our evening Exploring the Faith group is for those with enquiring minds and an interest in finding out more about what’s in the Bible.
-At the moment there are usually 4-6 of us plus David who is very patient with us, answering or throwing open for discussion all sorts of questions.
+At the moment there are usually 4-6 of us.

-We meet on the second and fourth Wednesdays of each month in the comfort of Val Stacey’s living room so are warmly greeted by both Val and Ellie, her miniature Schnauzer, who then waits patiently in her basket until it’s time for coffee and biscuits.
+We usually meet on the second and fourth Wednesdays of each month in the comfort of Val Stacey’s living room.

-This year we have been studying our Bibles in a bit more depth.
-At the moment we’re looking at the Gospel according to John.
+Previously we have looked at the Gospel according to John.
 This account of Jesus’ life differs from the other three in that John recorded first-hand accounts of Jesus’ teachings and works; it was also the first gospel to offer a theological reflection of the purpose of Jesus’ life, death and resurrection, emphasising the place of the Messiah in Jewish thought.
 David reminded us that many great secular works of history taken as true were often written down many more years after the events e.g. the earliest written accounts of the death of Socrates that we have today date some 750 years after the event.